junior-devleague/GNU-Linux-and-Python/src/morea/2_Intro_to_Command_Line/reading-basic-bash.md

 The `argument` is whatever you’re passing into the command.
 For example, `cd Desktop` passes in the *Desktop* argument to be cd’d into.

 **Use spaces to separate commands, options, and arguments**.
 Do **NOT** use spaces otherwise, such as for file or directory names, as they will be read as separate arguments.
 For example, `touch My file` will not create a single file called “My file”, it will touch two separate files named “My” and “file”.
+Also, note that in Linux, file extensions don't matter, because the file type is determined within the file's data.

 ## The manual